ggez/ggez/CONTRIBUTING.md

 ### Code and other contributions

 Contributions to ggez (via pull request or otherwise) must be licensed under the same license as ggez

+### Submitting examples

+The purpose of the example code is to be documentation of ggez's features.
+Unfortunately, examples are also a maintenance burden, so we don't want to just include every cool little program we write.
+Examples that just use features that already are shown off by other examples should be kept to a minimum... though this doesn't mean we can't refactor several example programs into one, or vice versa, or that there has to be no duplication at all.

+If you've written something cool and want to show it off, but it doesn't fulfill the listed guidelines, consider making it its own project and submitting a PR to add it to the `docs/Projects.md` file!